rust-lang/rust/docs/dev/style.md

 Avoid using "dummy" states to implement a `Default`.
 If a type doesn't have a sensible default, empty value, don't hide it.
-Let the caller explicitly decide what's the right initial state is.
+Let the caller explicitly decide what the right initial state is.

 ## Functions Over Objects